UNC-Libraries/SCTS-Documentation/Style Guide.md

 - use accurate and strong language such as lynching, rape, murder, and hate mail when they are appropriate;
 - describe relationships of power when they are important for understanding the context of records.
 Racism, slurs, white supremacy, colonialism, and histories of oppression are important context.”[^2]

-**Timeliness of description:** It’s tempting to say things like “Fluffy now lives in Cary, N.C., where she teaches obedience classes.”
-Although additions or other circumstances will cause some finding aids to be revised in future, many finding aids will represent their collections for years and years.
+**Timeliness of description:** Though we always expect to iterate our finding aids, many of them will represent their collections for years and years.
 If your description includes statements that talk about what someone’s doing now or where that someone currently lives or how many books she’s written, you risk your description becoming quickly outdated.
 You can get around this by making the description more oblique and therefore more able to endure the test of time.
 Some examples are:

 - :smiley: In 2001, Fluffy moved to Cary, N.C., where she taught obedience classes.

 - :smiley: As of 1969, she had written 18 novels about cane toads in Australia.

-- :smiley: The Hamptons had 24 children, 16 dogs, and 44 goldfish in 2001.
+- :smiley: The Hamptons had 4 children, 4 dogs, 4 cats, and 4 goldfish in 2001.

 **Consistency:** Please try to be consistent in what you call people, places, things.
 If she's Mary Virginia del Rio, please don't call her Mary Va. del Rio.
 Ever.
 This is important for searchability.